Keeping your dog safe at the dog beach or dog park is not always easy.

 If you take both your dog and children along to a dog beach or park it’s important that they don’t run around, that is inviting a dog to jump and chase them.
 Should a dog run at them, they should turn their back and fold their arms.
 A good firm ‘no’ can also help, along with quick intervention from an adult or the dog’s owner.
 Please tell them not to run away screaming as the dog will think this is a great invitation to play and it will make matters worse.

 Proof your dog’s recall with daily dog training and obedience

 If it is your dog that tends to run and jump up to children or even other dogs, then you must work on your recall so you can stop them in their chase and call them back to you.

-Recall skills is the most important obedience training that every own should do as early as possible for the safety of all dogs and people.
+Recall skills is the most important obedience training that every owner should do as early as possible for the safety of all dogs and people.
 I can’t emphasize enough how important it is to have a good recall with your dog.

 If you don’t have a strong recall on your dog, even when they are under high distraction, it is time to stop blaming the dog and start working on your own leadership and training techniques.
 There are a few articles and videos on this website to help with improving your dog’s recall so do a search and get practising.